 How did the terrifying events of history end up reinterpreted into a modern narrative?
 Dispensationalism adopted what’s called progressive revelation – but applied it backwards.
 Progressive revelation is the idea that God reveals his plans in fuller depth in newer writings (i.e. progressively).
 Traditionally, this means that newer texts are used to explain how the older texts were fulfilled.
 Dispensationalism, on the other hand, does the very opposite – futurism.
 Futurism is a misapplication of progressive revelation, where instead of using the New Testament to explain the Old, scripture was turned forward facing, read as breadcrumbs about the future explained in a context far beyond their boundaries.
 For example, instead of using Revelation to interpret Daniel, dispensationalists use Daniel to “decode” Revelation similar to a gnostic text about the future.
 This is where creative license took over; after all, if prophecy is more progressive over time, there are no constraints in applying the texts to an even grander revelation of the future.
 Yet even the book of Revelation itself even discourages such an interpretation, asserting “the testimony of Jesus is the spirit of prophesy” (Rev 19:10), insisting that prophecy is to be interpreted as all pointing to Jesus Christ and the gospel message.

 Interpretation by this means created numerous problems in the structure of the canon, breaking entire systems of historically accepted concepts.
 This required added layers of explanation by introducing new and unsupported concepts to cover over the problems it created.
-As one example, a [literal] mark of the beast happens chronologically before the measuring of the temple – so they rebuilt the temple into the theology, even in the overwhelming absence of scriptural evidence.
+As one example, Revelation references the second temple (which was destroyed in AD70) and so dispensationalism rebuilt a third temple into the theology, even in the overwhelming absence of scriptural evidence.
 The “man of lawlessness” (who exalts himself over everything that is worshipped and sets himself up in God’s temple, 2 Thes 2:4) was no longer attributed to Titus (who did just this in AD 70, Josephus, Wars of the Jews, book VI, ch 6), but was reassigned as part of a future narrative to support this new theology.

 In spite of its significant problems, dispensationalism ended up becoming popular in the American church and part of modern Christian beliefs.
 It’s easy to see how wide-eyed such Christian views can get when seen through the lens of prophesying the kind of terrifying world that exists when symbolism is interpreted literally.
 This is to be expected when you take books such as Ezekiel, which are influenced by strong Mesopotamian symbolism, pull them out of their ancient contexts, and apply a literal translation influenced by modern American dystopian culture.
 It has defined a Christian’s entire world view for much of the past hundred years, defined our politics, society, relationships, and now public health.